 College of Music will be festively opened on February 25, 2018.
 The renowned

 British organist Thomas Trotter, Visiting Professor of Organ at the

-conservatory will play the organ, in the presence of patron Prince
+conservatory will play the organ.

 The Flentrop organ is part of the 'More music project', in which the Royal College of Music wants to invest 40 million pounds in innovations and expanding the facilities for future generations of conservatory students.
 The organ is designed with the emphasis on a beautiful sound, with gilding that matches the decoration of the concert hall.
 The instrument has "a warm, prominent tone, ideal for the hall's lively acoustic."